Tridiagonal random matrices, an analytic approach: The simple tridiagonal model

-\begin{thm} Let $(X_N)$ be the simple tridiagonal model defined above.
-If $(b_i)$ is a sequence of i.i.d.\ variables with a finite second moment, then the empirical spectral distribution of $X_N$ converges almost surely to $\mu_b$, defined in terms of its Stieltjes transform by
+\begin{theorem} Let $(X_N)$ be the simple tridiagonal model defined above.
+If $(b_i)$ is a sequence of i.i.d.\ variables with a finite second moment, then the empirical spectral distribution of $X_N$ converges almost surely to $\mu_b$.
+For $\Im z>\sqrt{\E b_1^2}$, its Stieltjes transform is characterized by